 It allows you to join pods of different sizes and get automatic engagement.
 The tool seems reliable with 4.4 average on Trustpilot.

-It is also them who shared a list of +200 pods on Instragam, which we share with you here.
+It is also them who shared a list of 200+ pods on Instragam, which of course we decided to share with you.

-Plus a few that I was able to glean here and there on Facebook :
+Plus a few more that I was able to glean here and there on Facebook :

 The second one is Statalytics.
 But with 1.3/5 out of 1700 reviews on review.io, we don’t recommend it.
 (If you ever tested it, tell us in the comments of the article).